Healthy Homes Assessment Poukawa

 Rental Property Home Assessments Poukawa

-Areas of rental properties that are impacted with the Healthy Homes Standards in Poukawa include each:
+The areas of rental property that are affected to The Healthy Homes Standards in Poukawa include each:

 • Kitchen